NCLEX-RN Test Day Preparation: What to Expect and How to Succeed

 - Difficult questions: Up to 2 minutes maximum

-- Flag and move: If stuck beyond 90 seconds, flag the question and return later
+- Decide and move: If stuck beyond 90 seconds, make your best choice and move on—the real NCLEX won't let you return to it

 Managing Test Anxiety